 Fans’ Q&A

-1. How’s life been on the PGA TOUR this year?
+1. How’s life been on the PGA TOUR these past few years?

 “It’s been a rollercoaster to say the least!
 So many ups and downs over the last few years.
 It was a big change for us to leave everything behind in SA and move over to the US.
 The PGA TOUR has been great and is definitely the best place to play golf anywhere in the world.
 Best players, best sponsors, great venues, lots of history.
-Only seeing family and friends for 4-6 weeks a year has made it a lot more difficult, though.”
+Last year was obviously something of a breakthrough, finishing inside the Top-30 on the FedEx Cup Rankings and playing in the Tour Championship – a fantastic experience.
+I want to be there every year now!”

 2. Who is the best South African golfer of all-time, in your opinion?